drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 We can see a couple things here in this code that are particular interesting :

+### Namespacing and folder structure

+The first thing we need to do when implementing the plugin is to give it a namespace, in this case we can see we use "graphql_examples", you should replace this by your own module name.

+Make sure that this plugin lives inside **```{{module_name}}//src/Plugin/GraphQL/http://Mutations/CreateArticle.php **

 ### GraphQLMutation anotations

 The graphql module uses anotations for classes in order to have some information define the mutation in a simple way, things like :